Introducing our diagnostic equipment

 - 3.0 Tesla MRI

 An MRI (Magnetic Resonance Imaging) is a diagnostic imaging device that can take cross-sectional images of any part of the human body using magnets and radio waves.
-The MRI produces detailed images of the organs and blood vessels using a magnetic force as the patient enters a tube consisting of powerful magnets.
-The head MRI/MRA screens for cerebral infarctions (including asymptomatic ones), aneurysms, and any thinning or narrowing of the blood vessels in the brain.
-The lower abdominal MRI examines the prostate in men and the uterus and ovaries in women.
+It produces detailed images of the organs and blood vessels using magnetic forces as the patient enters a tube consisting of powerful magnets.
+A head MRI/MRA can screen for cerebral infarctions (including asymptomatic ones), aneurysms, and any thinning or narrowing of the blood vessels in the brain.
+A scan of the lower abdomen examines the prostate in men and the uterus and ovaries in women.
 The MRI can also be used to examine other body parts, such as the abdomen and spine.
-The MRI has the benefit of producing cross-sectional images from various angles while lying down, as well as detailed images of blood vessels without the use of contrast medium.
-At our Nihonbashi Muromachi Mitsui Tower Midtown Clinic, we use several Philips Ingenia 3.0 T MRI scanners to meet a wide range of testing needs.
+The advantage of the MRI is there is no concern for radiation exposure as it uses magnets instead of X-rays.
+Furthermore, it can produce cross-sectional images of the body and small blood vessels from all angles while lying down, without a contrast medium.
+We have several Philips Ingenia 3.0 T MRI scanners to meet a wide range of testing needs.

 The advantage of MRI is that you do not have to worry about radiation exposure because you do not use X-rays but an examination using a magnet.
 It has features such as cross-sections at all angles without changing the position of the body just by sleeping, and obtaining blood vessel information without the use of contrast media.
 Nihonbashi Muromachi Mitsui Tower Midtown Clinic owns multiple PHILIPS 3.0 Tesla MRIs to meet various inspection needs.